rrigato/devdocs/docs/v1/standards/standards.md

 Write unit, integration and end-to-end tests using the built in [unittest module](https://docs.python.org/3/library/unittest.html)

-Code coverage should be built into html files using the coverage [module] (https://coverage.readthedocs.io/en/v4.5.x/)

 ### Requirements
 requirements.txt file describing how to install dependencies and requirements for documentation

 # SQL